charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ```

 ### THE WAYS TO ENSURE CONSISTENCY IN CLASS AND INTERFACE DESIGN - THE GROWTH BY INHERITANCE
-1) Class roles ensure separation of distinct code and well-designed classes.
+1) object roles ensure separation of distinct code and well-designed classes.
 The same is valuable for the interfaces, the roles guarantees sense and goal to the interfaces.

 2) "NATURE" ensures consistency in inheritance, inside a same role inheritance - only for classes, not for interfaces
 There is no way currently to ensure that by the compiler, but basic AI-like controls could be done by the compiler.
 For example, a error could be generated by the compiler if "TIGER" inherits from "Vehicule".
 There is a way to enforce inheritance in clprolf, in case of we still want to inherit and pass the semantic error.
 In fact, a error could have been done by the AI-like control, or not, and we could want to enforce the control.
 Having a compiler with AI-like control of "nature" is not mandatory, "nature" could be there just for programmers.

-3) Class roles permit to control the growth by inheritance, guaranteeing that the inherited part is consistent.
+3) object roles permit to control the growth by inheritance, guaranteeing that the inherited part is consistent.

 Inheritance is a way to grow a class, finally, and a well-designed class can be muddled with inheritance addition.
 That's why the inheritance control done by semantic rules of the compiler is crucial in clprolf.
-Semantic checks are possible thanks to class roles, because the rules are about the role of the inherited class.
+Semantic checks are possible thanks to object roles, because the rules are about the role of the inherited class.
 The same reasoning is valuable for the interfaces.
 Semantic control of the compiler ensures that an interface keep its meaning.
 And this is possible thanks to interface roles.

 ### ROLES ADDITION FOR CLASSES AND INTERFACES: GUIDELINES FOR COMPONENTS DESIGN
 The addition of roles in classes and interfaces constitutes an equivalent as giving assistance, or guidelines in the process of class and interfaces design.
 Imagining what objects could be necessary to solve a given problem, and to write an application, is often a challenge.
 It can be a struggle to try to add on this all well-known object-oriented patterns and guidelines.
 So class and interfaces roles often shows the possible ways of class design and interfaces.
 The interest not only stands of guaranteeing a good oo design.